SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The general structure is *action + international law + sustainable use/conservation*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 Phrase 2 includes general phrases for international law, where sustainable use and conservation must be specified to prevent results about e.g. shipping/territory disputes.
+Regions are added as synonyms for "international" - this seems to result in better recall (catching works about regional cooperation/instruments).
+Some regions are not included as too noisy (`america$`, `atlantic`). `africa$` is slightly noisy due to South Africa, but also finds several relevant works.

 ```py
 TS =